 The answer can be summed up in two other words: insoluble fiber.

-, is either soluble or insoluble.
+dietary fiber, is either soluble or insoluble.
 Soluble fiber dissolves in water.
 It’s found in foods like apples, bananas and legumes.
 Insoluble fiber, which is found in whole grains, doesn’t dissolve.
-It provides necessary bulk to your diet, aiding digestion and inhibiting constipation
+It provides necessary bulk to your diet, aiding digestion and

 Eating a fiber-rich diet can also help you cut calories as fiber-rich foods help you feel fuller, faster.